 Specification of measures is a nontrivial activity.
 We can be clear that we wish to measure the budget performance of projects, but what data do we actually need to gather?
 Measurement Constructs5 are an excellent way of defining the detail we need for the measures identified using GQM.

 But they take time to complete.
-Even with a good template and experience, it is worth allowing one month per measure to ensure that the definition is right and the organization has time to absorb it.
+Even with a good template and experience, it is worth allowing one month per measure to ensure that the definition is right and the organisation has time to absorb it.

 Measurement Constructs help us with the detail.
 We may be clear on what we're measuring, but it can still be unclear how to measure it.
 When does the week end?
 Is it 5.00pm Friday or 8.59am Monday?
 Do we measure in days or hours?
-These are not difficult things to decide, but there are many and they need to be defined so that the data gathered is coherent across the organization.
+These are not difficult things to decide, but there are many and they need to be defined so that the data gathered is coherent across the organisation.

 Specific activity 1.2 of the CMMI M&A process area requires exactly this clarity in the definition of measures: 'Specify measures to address the measurement objectives.'
 The author has used GQM and Measurement Constructs in conjunction to provide a powerful and clear definition of the goals to be achieved.

 Specific activities 1.3 and 1.4 of the CMMI M&A process area are 'Specify data collection and storage procedures' and 'Specify analysis procedures' respectively.
-This provides a sound basis for training all affected people in the organization on what their responsibilities with regard to measurement and analysis are.
+This provides a sound basis for training all affected people in the organisation on what their responsibilities with regard to measurement and analysis are.
 Training people on the existence and content of the procedures provides the measurement programme with the following benefits:

 - everyone involved is clear on what they are expected to do;